michaeljcamara/DarkDungeon/README.md

 Run: `Shift`

-(If you are not sure what to do in the beginning, try knocking down the bottles on the table using the ball in front of you; the rest should be pretty straight-forward)
+(If you are not sure what to do in the beginning, try knocking down the bottles on the table using the ball in front of you; the rest should be pretty self explanatory)

 # Screenshots